CAGab/plLavanderProject/README.md

 Student Information and Attendance Checker (SIAC)

-An app intended to keep record a list of students in a class along with their full name and check their attendance.
+An app intended to keep record a list of students in a class along with their last name and check their attendance.

 Features:
 - Be able to add or remove a course(subject)